InspectorGadget/goshort/README.md

 # GoShort - A URL Shortening Service

 # Overview
-GoShort is a URL shortening service written in Go.
+GoShort is a URL shortening service written in Go, supported by Docker Compose.
 It provides a simple API to create and manage short URLs.

 # Features
 - Create short URLs